Baby I Love U!

 "Baby I Love U!" (stylized as "Baby I ♡ U!") is a song recorded by American singer Jennifer Lopez for her third studio album, This Is Me...
 Then (2002).
 It was written by Lopez, Cory Rooney, Dan Shea and John Barry and produced by Rooney and Shea.
-The song contains an interpolation of the theme for the film Midnight Cowboy (1969).
+The song contains an interpolation of the theme for the film Midnight Cowboy (1969), which was well-received by music critics, who agreed it was used with care.

 "Baby I Love U" is about unconditional love, with critics pointing out that it was inspired by her relationship with the actor Ben Affleck.
 Lopez would also meaningfully quote some of the lyrics from the song several times throughout her memoir, True Love.
-The song was well received by critics who complimented Lopez’s vocals.
 Commercially, the song was as successful as the other singles from the album in the United Kingdom, where it peaked at number three.
 In the United States, the song peaked at number 72 on the Billboard Hot 100, and reached the top 30 of the Mainstream Top 40 chart.